Lula27/SQL-Practice-/README.md

+# SQL Practice
-# Building a stronger foundationa and command of SQL using different sources
+Building a stronger foundation and command of SQL using different sources